jaec89/Foosummer/StoryMapping.md

 As a space pirate I have a spaceship and I can rotate 360 degrees.

 As a game developer, I want to have multiple game levels and features, and have a sense-pleasing game.

 As a space police I want to stop and destroy the space pirates using my spaceship lasers.

-As an asteroid belt I want my asteroids to have different sizes and move in different directions, and at different speeds.

 As s spaceship I want a laser to shoot and mobile functionality to navigate.